nualagr/dargan-health-foods/TESTING.md

 <br>

-This brings users to the Blog Comment form, which allows them to input their comment into a simple text field and 'Upload' it.
+This brings users to the 'Blog Comment' form, which allows them to input their comment into a simple text field and 'Upload' it.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-comments-form-tablet-device.png "Screenshot of the Add Blog Comment form on a tablet device.")